📦 FREE shipping on orders over $30!

 Jessika Sanders

-Jessika Sanders is a wife and mother of three, and the founder and president of Praying Through Ministries.
+Jessika Sanders is a wife and mother of three, and the Executive Director of Praying Through Ministries.
 She writes at jessikasanderswriter.com and has contributed to publications including So God Made a Mother (edited by Leslie Means) and Hope When Your Heart is Heavy (from Proverbs 31 Ministries).
 Jessika is passionate about equipping others with biblical truth, especially in suffering.

 Featured product